 When it comes to providing a culture of successful aging, how does your organization stack up?
 A landmark ten-year study by the MacArthur Foundation revealed that 70% of physical aging and approximately 50% of mental aging is determined by the lifestyle choices that we make every day.
 Utilizing this information, Masterpiece Living (MPL) introduced the groundbreaking Centers for Successful Aging (CSA) in 2013 in order to distinguish the best successful aging destinations in the country.
-Never before had anyone applied Successful Aging research and utilized ongoing measurement tools to create a certification that clearly articulates what it means to be “best in class” among retirement communities nationwide.
+Never before had anyone applied Successful Aging research and utilized ongoing measurement tools to create a designation that clearly articulates what it means to be “best in class” among retirement communities nationwide.
 With the marketplace becoming increasingly competitive, and sophisticated consumers wanting the best aging experience possible, CSAs are setting a new benchmark for older adult organizations.

 MPL is a multi-specialty group who currently partners with more than 80 organizations in order to maximize the potential of older adults.
 CSAs are organizations that have set themselves apart from all others by implementing best successful aging practices that benefit both their residents and team members and promote resilience.
 Currently, there are only 11 CSA organizations nationwide.